 The lemon leftovers or peels are effective in the treatment of oxidative stress in the body.
 The peels contain bio-flavonoids in larger amounts than the fruits and can be used to help reduce oxidative stress.
 This can lead to a healthier, more active lifestyle as the peels can help your body to better sooth aching joints.

 Lemon peels are essential for both the treatment, though a healthy lifestyle, and the prevention of cancer.
-This is the case especially for breast cancer.
 Lemon peels have d-limonene in them, which some studies suggest may play a role in preventing or slowing certain cancers, or enhancing the effectiveness of cancer treatments.